-The Joint Commercial Logbook Reporting Amendment would require electronic reporting of landings information by federally-permitted commercial vessels, which would increase the timeliness and accuracy of landings data.
+The Joint Commercial Logbook Reporting Amendment would require electronic reporting of landings information by federally permitted commercial vessels, which would increase the timeliness and accuracy of landings data.

-The Joint Charter Boat Reporting Amendment would require charter vessels to regularly report their landings information electronically.
+The For-Hire Reporting Amendment would require charter vessels to report their landings information electronically each week and change the deadline for headboat reports.
 Including charter boats in the recreational harvest reporting system would further improve the agency's ability to monitor recreational catch rates in-season.